 [Regulation 9 amended in Gazette 29 Jun 2001 p.
 3082.]

-10. When does a person cease to be a worker
+10. When a person ceases to be a worker

 For the purposes of these regulations a person ceases to be a worker on the day on which the Member’s job actually terminates regardless of whether, or when, the Employer acted to terminate the job.

-11. Persons in more than one job
+11. Persons in more than one job, application of regulations to

 (1) Subject to regulation 45(5) and subregulation (3), if a person works in more than one job for one or more Employers, these regulations apply as if the person were, in respect of each job, a separate person.